Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Results: conditional severity distributions

 \subsection{AST selection criteria: aggregate results}

-Fig. \ref{fig:rainbow}c goes beyond the case study to show dispersion indicators averaged across all ancestors.
-The coefficients of determination for linear and quadratic models (panel c.i) are farther apart on average than they are for the case study, the quadratic model enjoying much higher skill especially during the pivotal 10-20 day range when EI and TE tend to maximize (panels c.(ii,iii)).
+Fig. \ref{fig:average_dispersion_indicators} goes beyond the case study to show dispersion indicators averaged across all ancestors.
+The coefficients of determination for linear and quadratic models (Fig. \ref{fig:average_dispersion_indicators}a) are farther apart on average than they are for the case study (see Fig.~\ref{fig:response}e), the quadratic model enjoying much higher skill especially during the pivotal 10-20 day range when EI and TE tend to maximize (Fig. \ref{fig:average_dispersion_indicators}b,c).
 This validates our choice to use the quadratic model.
-Overall, the EI, TE, global and local correlations (panels c.(ii-v)) are similar on average to the case study, but smoother.
+Overall, the EI, TE, global and local correlations (Fig. \ref{fig:average_dispersion_indicators} b-e) are similar on average to the case study, but smoother.